Jiago/NxtMint/README.md

   - apiPort=port
 	Specifies the NRS API port and defaults to 7876.

+  - useSSL=boolean
+    Specify 'true' to use HTTPS or 'false' to use HTTP to connect to the NRS node.
+The default is 'false'.

+  - allowNameMismatch=boolean
+    Specify 'true' to allow an HTTPS connection or 'false' to reject an HTTPS connection if the host name does not match the SSL certificate name.
+The default is 'false'.

+  - acceptAnyCertificate=boolean
+    Specify 'true' to accept the server certificate without verifying the trust path or 'false' to verify the certificate trust path before accepting the connection.
+The default is 'false'.

   - secretPhrase=phrase
     Specifies the account secret phrase and must be specified.
 The secret phrase will not be sent to the NRS server.